FriendsOfREDAXO/for_sa11y/README.md

 # FOR [Sa11y](https://sa11y.netlify.app)

-FOR sa11y adds ["Sa11y"](https://sa11y.netlify.app) to the REDAXO frontend.
+FOR sa11y adds ["Sa11y"](https://sa11y.netlify.app) to the REDAXO frontend, when a user is logged in.

 Sa11y visually highlights content issues at the source with a simple tooltip on how to fix them.